 Hinder hiding.
 Don’t let your landscaping provide a hiding spot while thieves break in.
 Regularly prune bushes, shrubs and trees that offer cover.

 Smile, you’re on candid camera.
 Motion activated trail cams have been used for years to observe wildlife.
 They can capture animals on two legs as well.
 Security cameras can be installed at doors and throughout your log cabin.
 You can observe real time video and monitor activity remotely from your laptop or cell phone.
-Make sure the cameras are visible so would-be burglars know they are being recorded.
+Also, make sure the cameras are visible so would-be burglars know they are being recorded.
 Decoy cameras equipped with flashing red lights can fake out crooks if you’re looking for a less expensive option and can be found on Amazon.

 Love thy neighbor.
 Get to know your neighbors.
 A nosy neighbor is the frontline in log cabin home security.
 They can notify you or authorities if someone is hanging around who doesn’t belong.